ktando2/ktando2.github.io/_posts/2013-05-09-educationglobal.md

 ---
-title: Education For The Masses: Global Game Changer?
+title: Education For The Masses- Global Game Changer?
 desc: Access to technology is transformative for education
 ---